pgEdge/pgedge-docs/docs/cloud/cluster/create_cluster.md

 As you select backup stores, remember that selecting backup stores near your cluster nodes will reduce network latency during the backup process.
 Use the drop-down field or select locations on the map to include a specific store.

 You can define a VPC association to configure VPC peering and (if needed) private zone routing between any defined VPCs and the pgEdge cluster network.
 Peering allows an application to connect seamlessly to any of the nodes across regions, allowing you to fully leverage latency routing and dns failover.
 This is currently only available for AWS.

-Use the `VPC Associations` dialog to specify the identities of any defined VPCs that should have access to your cluster.
+Use the `VPC Associations` fields to add any defined VPCs that should have access to your cluster.

 ![Define a VPC Association](../images/vpc_association.png)